 How to Increase Transformer Rating?

-Increasing transformer rating is possible by increasing the cooling method.
+Increasing the transformer rating is possible by increasing the cooling method.
 Adding new fans or oil pumps increases the transformer rating up to 66%, Some transformers have more than one rated power on the nameplate depending on the cooling stage.

 Most people think that rating depends upon the power rating formula.
 I.e. From the formula of power, they can change the rating.
 But this will need some extra work.

-By increasing the value of current or voltage different types of losses such as eddy current losses, Hysteresis losses occur.
 Similarly, the same situation occurs for increasing the frequency.
 And the transformer becomes hot.
 Hence to increase the rating of the transformer we must try to cool down the transformer.

 And for this purpose, we will need additional cooling fans to install on the transformer.
-Also, an automatic system will be required which automatically starts cooling the fan when the core temperature exceeds the specified temperature limit.The more the transformer is cooled, the more power will be transferred from supply to load side.
+Also, an automatic system will be required which automatically starts cooling the fan when the core temperature exceeds the specified temperature limit.

 Transformer Rating Example

 We already discussed the KVA rating formula for both single-phase and three-phase transformers.
-Now let take an example to get a better understanding of it.
+Now let’s take an example to get a better understanding of it.
 Here we will calculate the KVA rating of both single and three-phase transformers.

 Single Phase Transformer Rating calculation

-For a single-phase transformer the rating formula is given by: P = (V x I)/1000
+For a single-phase transformer, the rating formula is given by: P = (V x I)/1000

 Assume the voltage and current values as